mamun-apu/FileLocker/README.md

 # File Locker Application

-File Locker is a Java-based application that allows users to securely hide and unhide files.
+File Locker is a desktop-based application that allows users to securely hide and unhide files using Java.
 The application provides a simple and intuitive GUI for users to sign up, log in, and manage their hidden files.

 ## Features